Allen Edward Everitt: Life and work

 In 1857, Everitt joined the Royal Birmingham Society of Artists, becoming, in 1858, honorary secretary, a post he held until his death.
 He taught drawing for many years at the Deaf and Dumb Institution in Church Road, Edgbaston, of which he was also, virtually, the secretary.
 In 1870, the archaeological section of the Midlands Institute was formed, and Everitt was appointed one of its honorary secretaries.
-He contributed to its journal, "Transactions", with articles on "Aston Church", "Handsworth Church and its surroundings", "Archaeological researches ten miles around Birmingham", "Northfield Church", "Hampton-in-Arden", "Old houses in the Midlands" etc. He was also, for a time, a member of the general council of the Institute.
+He contributed to its journal, Transactions, with articles on "Aston Church", "Handsworth Church and its surroundings", "Archaeological researches ten miles around Birmingham", "Northfield Church", "Hampton-in-Arden", "Old houses in the Midlands" etc. He was also, for a time, a member of the general council of the Institute.
 In June 1880, he was appointed honorary curator of the municipal "Birmingham Free Art Gallery", the forerunner of the Birmingham Museum and Art Gallery.

 In 1854, Everitt completed a series of drawings of Aston Hall, in Warwickshire, which were used to illustrate Alfred Davidson's History of the Holtes of Aston, Baronets, with a description of the family mansion (see bibliography).
 He also illustrated John Thackray Bunce's History of old St. Martin's (1875), the parish church of Birmingham.

+Personal life

 In 1880, Everitt married Frances Hudson.
+They received as a gift from the RBSA a magnificent carved and painted cabinet designed by J. H. Chamberlain (known as the Everitt cabinet; Birmingham Museum and Art Gallery).

-He died on 11 June 1882, at Edgbaston, where he had lived most of his life, of "congestion of the lungs".
+He died on 11 June 1882, at Edgbaston, where he had lived most of his life, of "congestion of the lungs"; He was buried at Edgbaston on 16 June.
 His very large collection of sketches has proved to be an invaluable historical record of buildings in the Birmingham area, many of which no longer exist.
+A warm tribute to Everitt was published by the Birmingham Daily Post.

+Frances died at Southend-on-Sea on 10 August 1889, age 54.
+She was buried at St Bartholomew's Church, Edgbaston, alongside her husband.